Huguette Clark: 1906–1926: Early life and family

 Clark (right) with her father in November 1920 as he donated 135 acres to the Girl Scouts, which was named Camp Andree Clark, after his daughter Andrée.

 Huguette Marcelle Clark was born on June 9, 1906, in Paris, France.
-She was the second daughter of William A. Clark (1839–1925), from his second wife, Anna E. Clark (née La Chapelle; 1878–1963).
-Her father was a former U.S. Senator from Montana and businessman involved in mining and railroads, who had largely amassed a fortune in copper mining operations in Butte, Montana and Jerome, Arizona.
+She was the second daughter of William A. Clark (1839–1925), from his second wife, Anna E. Clark (née LaChapelle; 1878–1963).
+Her father was a former U.S. Senator from Montana and businessman involved in mining and railroads, who had largely amassed a fortune in copper mining operations in Butte, Montana, and Jerome, Arizona.
 He was also a railroad magnate and one of the founders of Las Vegas.
 Her mother, the daughter of French-Canadian immigrants, was born and raised in Michigan, and was an aspiring singer and musician.
 Although the 2013 biography Empty Mansions stated that Anna and William met while Anna was living in a boarding house in Butte, contemporary newspaper coverage emphasized that Anna had been William's ward: after Anna's father's death, "Senator Clark extended financial assistance to the bereaved family, and finally induced them to allow him to make the girl his ward."

 Clark was raised Roman Catholic, the faith of her mother, while her father was a Protestant.

 In addition to her older sister, Louise Amelia Andrée Clark (1902–1919), she had five half-siblings from her father's first marriage to Katherine Louise Stauffer: Mary Joaquina Clark (1870-1939), Charles Walker Clark (1871-1933), Katherine Louise Clark (1875-1974), William Andrews Clark, Jr. (1877-1934), and Francis Paul Clark (1880-1896).

 Clark spent her early life in France, living with her family at their apartment on Avenue Victor-Hugo in the 16th arrondissement.
-When she was five years old she was relocated to New York City, where she was educated at the Spence School in Manhattan.
-The family resided in a six-story, 121-room mansion located at 962 Fifth Avenue, the largest house in New York City at the time.
-Following the death of her father in 1925, Clark and her mother relocated from the mansion to a twelfth-floor apartment at 907 Fifth Avenue.
+When she was five years old, she moved to New York City, where she was educated at the Spence School in Manhattan.
+The family lived in a six-story, 121-room mansion at 962 Fifth Avenue, the largest house in New York City at the time.
+After her father died in 1925, Clark and her mother moved from the mansion to a twelfth-floor apartment at 907 Fifth Avenue.